 #2 You Don’t Innovate on Classic

 Being a Classic user, you don’t get any new updates and features.
-Salesforce publicly announced that they wouldn’t add any enhancements to Salesforce Lightning.
+Salesforce publicly announced that they wouldn’t add any enhancements to Salesforce Classic.

 It means you pay quite a lot of money for outdated products and you miss a lot of great productivity features and improvements.